 Also Worth Mentioning

-I love the following two videos as well, though they didn’t meet my criteria for inclusion because they were too short and are also just trailers for future productions.
+I love the following two videos as well, though they didn’t meet my criteria for inclusion in the best climbing short films because they were, well, too short are trailers for future full-length productions.

 Summits of My Life – Trailer